 Kryptos: The CIA Cipher Hiding in Plain Sight

 Kryptos is an encrypted sculpture installed at CIA headquarters in Langley, Virginia.
-It's a set of huge copper plates with enciphered text carved into them -- for example, one segment reads TWTQSJQSSEKZZWATJKLUDIAWINFBNYP, though it looks a lot nicer in context.
+It's a set of huge copper plates with enciphered text carved into them—for example, one segment reads TWTQSJQSSEKZZWATJKLUDIAWINFBNYP (though it looks a lot nicer in context).

 Solution 1 BETWEEN SUBTLE SHADING AND THE ABSENCE OF LIGHT LIES THE NUANCE OF IQLUSION Solution 2 IT WAS TOTALLY INVISIBLE HOWS THAT POSSIBLE ?
 THEY USED THE EARTHS MAGNETIC FIELD X THE INFORMATION WAS GATHERED AND TRANSMITTED UNDERGRUUND TO AN UNKNOWN LOCATION X DOES LANGLEY KNOW ABOUT THIS ?
 THEY SHOULD ITS BURIED OUT THERE SOMEWHERE X WHO KNOWS THE EXACT LOCATION ?
 ONLY WW THIS WAS HIS LAST MESSAGE X THIRTY EIGHT DEGREES FIFTY SEVEN MINUTES SIX POINT FIVE SECONDS NORTH SEVENTY SEVEN DEGREES EIGHT MINUTES FORTY FOUR SECONDS WEST X LAYER TWO Solution 3 SLOWLY DESPARATLY SLOWLY THE REMAINS OF PASSAGE DEBRIS THAT ENCUMBERED THE LOWER PART OF THE DOORWAY WAS REMOVED WITH TREMBLING HANDS I MADE A TINY BREACH IN THE UPPER LEFT HAND CORNER AND THEN WIDENING THE HOLE A LITTLE I INSERTED THE CANDLE AND PEERED IN THE HOT AIR ESCAPING FROM THE CHAMBER CAUSED THE FLAME TO FLICKER BUT PRESENTLY DETAILS OF THE ROOM WITHIN EMERGED FROM THE MIST X CAN YOU SEE ANYTHING Q ?

 That last bit is a reference to Howard Carter's opening of the tomb of King Tut, so it's not entirely the ravings of a mad artist.

-So.
-The unsolved text is still out there.
+So, the unsolved text is still out there.
 Are you good at puzzles?